- A -

 - N -

-Spectrum of gender identities and expressions that do not correspond to one of the two binary genders (male or female).
-Person whose gender identity and / or expression is neither exclusively male nor exclusively female.
+Spectrum of gender identities that do not correspond exclusively to one of the two binary genders (male or female).
+Person whose gender identity is neither exclusively male nor exclusively female.
+Agender, bigender, and genderfluid are some non binary identities.

 - O -

-Term used to describe attraction to one type of person (men, women or others).
-Although it understands the word "sexual", sexual orientation often refers to a combination of several types of attraction, among which may be aesthetic attraction (finding that person beautiful), sensual (desiring physical contact with someone). this person), sexual (wanting sex with this person), intellectual (appreciating this person's intelligence) and romantic (having romantic feelings for this person).
+Term used to describe attraction to one type of person (men, women, both, all genders).
+Although it understands the word "sexual", sexual orientation often refers to a combination of several types of attraction, among which may be aesthetic attraction (finding that person beautiful), sensual (wanting physical contact this person), sexual (wanting to have sex with this person), intellectual (feeling a connection with that person on an intellectual level) and romantic (having romantic feelings for this person).

 - P -

-Person who feels emotional and / or sexual attraction to individuals of all genders (female, male, non-binary).
+Person who feels emotional and / or sexual attraction to individuals of all genders (women, men and non-binary people).

 - Q -

-Person who identifies with an outside gender identity or sexual orientation outside the norm or fluid.
+Person who identifies with a gender identity or sexual orientation outside the norm or fluid.
 This word can also be used to encompass different LGBTQ + identities (eg “queer culture”).

 Person wondering about their sexual orientation or gender identity.
 This exploration can be done at any age.